RhonPhiri/nah/PRIVACY_POLICY.md

 ## 2. No Data Collection

-We do not collect, store, or transmit any personal data.
+We do not collect any personal data from users of this app.
+However, please be aware that third-party libraries and services integrated into the app (such as analytics, crash reporting tools) may collect usage data or other information as described in their respective privacy policies.
+We do not have access to or control over the data collected by these third parties.

+For more information, please review the privacy policies of these third-party services.

 The app does not use analytics, advertising, or any tracking technologies.

 ---